Entire functions with Cantor bouquet Julia sets: Cantor bouquets imply uniform head-start

 \begin{thm} Suppose that $F\colon \T\to H$ in $\Blog$ is of disjoint type, uniformly anguine with respect to some $\rho$, and that $J(F)$ is a Cantor bouquet.
 Then, $F$ satisfies a uniform head-start condition on $J(F)$ with respect to $\rho$. \end{thm}

 \begin{proof}[Proof of Theorem \ref{thm:headstart} using Theorem \ref{thm_CBthenHS}] The fact that the Julia set of any $f\in \B$ of disjoint type that satisfies a uniform head-start condition for $z \mapsto \vert z \vert$ on $J(f)$ is a Cantor bouquet is \cite[Corollary~6.3]{lasseBrushing}; see also Proposition \ref{prop_UHSC_CB}.
-Next, suppose that $f\in \B$ is of disjoint type, $J(f)$ is a Cantor bouquet and let $F\in \BlogP$ be a logarithmic transform of $f$.
-In particular, $F$ is of disjoint type, see Observation \ref{obs_disjoint_type}, and $J(F)$ is a Cantor bouquet; see the proof of \cite[Corollary~6.3]{lasseBrushing}.
+Next, suppose that $f\in \B$ is of disjoint type and $J(f)$ is a Cantor bouquet.
+Then, by Proposition \ref{prop_disjoint_type}, possibly after applying an affine conjugacy, $f$ has a disjoint type logarithmic transform $F$.
+Note that $J(F)$ is a Cantor bouquet; see the proof of \cite[Corollary~6.3]{lasseBrushing}.
 Assume additionally that $F$ has bounded slope as defined in Observation~\ref{obs_bslope}.
 This implies that $F$ is uniformly anguine with respect to $\rho(z)\defeq \Rea z$.
 Then, by Theorem \ref{thm_CBthenHS}, $F$ satisfies a uniform head-start condition on $J(F)$ with respect to $\rho$, and so $f$ satisfies a uniform head-start condition with respect to $\lvert z\rvert$, as desired. \end{proof}

 For the remainder of the section we assume the hypotheses of Theorem~\ref{thm_CBthenHS}.
 Since $J(F)$ is by assumption a Cantor bouquet, we can induce $\hat{J}(F)\defeq J(F)\cup \{\infty\}$ with the partial order ``$\prec$'' provided by Proposition \ref{prop:bouquetordering}.
 Since $F$ is of disjoint type, it follows from \eqref{eq_standard_est} that there exists a universal constant $\Lambda>1$ such that for any tract $T$ in $\T$ and $z,w\in T$,